graphops/docs/docs/launchpad/guides/postgresql_ha.md

 ```

 :::note
-For both clones and standby clusters, specifying both S3 storage and remote live clusters as data sources is not possible; attempting to configure both simultaneously will result in an error.
+For standby clusters, specifying both S3 storage and remote live clusters as data sources is not possible; attempting to configure both simultaneously will result in an error.
 You must choose either S3 or a remote live cluster as the source but not both.
 :::

 ### Promoting a standby cluster to a database cluster